What You Can Do

 - Click Create

-- Choose a project and workflow entry stage
+- Choose a project and optionally a workflow or playbook

 - Click Create